How to give a dog a bath: A vet’s guide

 5. Consider an ear cleaner

 If your dog is prone to ear infections or you think they may have ended up with water in their ears during the bathing process, flush the ears thoroughly with ear cleaner.
 Cleaners can be purchased over-the-counter, but it’s best to talk to your veterinarian first because they may have a specific recommendation for your dog.
-Cleaning the ears after a bath will help remove moisture from the ears, reducing the risk of infection.
+Cleaning a dog’s ears after a bath will help remove moisture from the ears, reducing the risk of infection.

 You will give your dog many baths over their lifetime.
 Therefore, it will probably pay off to make a conscious effort to make bath time as fun and rewarding for your dog as possible.
 If your dog loves baths and sees them as a pleasant experience, it is less likely that you will have to chase him around the house when it’s time for a bath.